teamniteo/bobtemplates.niteoweb/README.rst

     if there is no answer.

-    --> Name of the package: zulu
+    --> Name of the package: foo
     ...

 And your package is ready!
 Let's build the development environment and see if all tests pass::

-    $ cd zulu
+    $ cd foo
     $ make

 Great, you are now ready to start Pyramid::